boshenglee/process/README.md

-# process
+# Process
-Showcase my personal learning outcome
+A repository to showcase my personal learning outcome

-# otel-python
+## otel-python
-A python application which instrumented with OpenTelemetry for Traces, Metrics and Logs
+A python application which instrumented with **OpenTelemetry** for Traces, Metrics and Logs